 The major hotels in Phoenix and nearby Scottsdale (technically a separate town, but part of the larger Phoenix metropolitan area) compete to host some pretty impressive new year parties.
 One such event is at the Hotel Valley Ho, where the NYE 2016 party includes buffet, premium bar, live music and a confetti explosion at midnight.

-There is another big party at the Radisson and Fort McDowell Casino in Scottsdale, where their Grand Ballroom will be the scene for live music, Hors d'oeuvres, party favours and a champagne toast to greet the new year.
+There is typically another big party at the Radisson and Fort McDowell Casino in Scottsdale, where their Grand Ballroom will be the scene for live music, Hors d'oeuvres, party favours and a champagne toast to greet the new year.
 Tickets are available here.

 To make life easier for those heading into town, Valley Metro have announced they will be providing free light rail travel on new year's eve, from 7pm right up until 2am on new year's day.